akalinux/span-tools/README.md

 	// Denote our overlap set position
 	var count=0

-Iterate through all of our SpanBoundry intersections:
+__Iterate through all of our SpanBoundry intersections:__

+We can now step through each data intersection point and output the results.
+Each subsequent intersection is found by making a call to u.NextSpan(span,list).

 	for ok {
 		// Get the indexes of the columns this overlap relates to